-The Kt/V calculator allows you to assess your patient's dialysis or peritoneal dialysis efficacy and adequacy, using both the urea reduction ratio (URR) and the Daugirdas Kt/V formula.
+The Kt V calculator allows you to assess your patient's dialysis or peritoneal dialysis efficacy and adequacy, using both Urea Reduction Ratio (URR) and the Daugirdas Kt/ V formula.

-A short read below will furnish you with the basic definitions used in dialysis evaluation and the Kt measurements.
+A short read below will acknowledge you with the basic definitions used in dialysis evaluation and the Kt measurements.
 We'll also explain the complicated maths that stands behind our simple tool. ⏳

 What does Kt/ V stand for in dialysis?

 The Kt/ V in dialysis is used for the measurement of the dialysis efficacy.
 It describes the rate of removal of the excessive fluids/substances (K) in a given treatment (t) of a given patient (V).
 This index is probably the most popular system to assess the dialysis dose.

 The abbreviation itself stands for:

 - K – dialyzer clearance – blood passage